deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

   - md_seed < 0: No srand() in MD initialization.
   - md_seed >= 0: srand(md_seed) in MD initialization.
 - **Default**: -1

+### md_prec_level

+- **Type**: Integer
+- **Description**: Determine the precision level of vc-md.
+Note that this parameter is only used in variable-cell MD!
+  - 0: FFT grids do not change, only G vectors and K vectors are changed due to the change of lattice vector.
+This level is suitable for cases where the variation of the volume and shape is not large, and the efficiency is relatively higher.
+  - 1: FFT grids change per MD step.
+This level is suitable for cases where the variation of the volume and shape is large, such as the MSST method.
+However, accuracy comes at the cost of efficiency.
+- **Default**: 0

 ### md_tfreq